Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 ### Algorithms and Techniques

-**Algorithms chosen for text classification**
+**Algorithms selected for text classification**
 - [SGD Classifier](https://scikit-learn.org/stable/modules/sgd.html)
   - The Stochastic Gradient Descent classifier that performs similar to Logistic Regression, but is particularly suited to handle data sets with high dimensionality and is commonly used in Natural Language Processing (NLP) and text classification, due to its efficiency.
 This makes it suitable for the text classification portion of my solution.
-However, the number of hyperparameters and complexity of tuning the algorithm can present an issue.
+However, the number of hyperparameters and the complexity of tuning the algorithm can present an issue.
 - [Logistic Regression](https://scikit-learn.org/stable/modules/linear_model.html#logistic-regression)
-  - This is a good classifier to use for highly dimensional and sparse datasets, which matches the PO dataset that becomes very sparse when we encode the vendors feature using one hot encoding.
+  - This is a good classifier to use for high dimensional and sparse datasets, which matches the PO dataset that becomes very sparse when we encode the vendors feature using one hot encoding.
 It's also simple to understand and less complicated than an SVM
-  - However, logistic regression assumes that the data is linearly seperable, and in the case of this dataset that is not something that i know.
+  - However, logistic regression assumes that the data is linearly separable and in the case of this dataset that is not something that I know.
 - [Naive Bayes](https://scikit-learn.org/stable/modules/naive_bayes.html#multinomial-naive-bayes)
   - This algorithm has been used in text classification for decades and serves as a good baseline for this project.
-It scales easily and and can be implemented quickly.
+It scales easily and can be implemented quickly.
 Naive Bayes, while offering competitive performance, is often outperformed by more complex models if they are properly tuned.
   - Because this is not a binary classification problem, there are multiple classes, I will need to use the Multinomial Naive Bayes classifier.

-**Algorithms chosen for numerical and categorical classification**
+**Algorithms selected for numerical and categorical classification**
 - [Random Forest ensemble](https://scikit-learn.org/stable/modules/ensemble.html#forest)
   - Generally performs well on most datasets, less susceptible to overfitting because it combines multiple estimators for the final result.
   - Training and prediction times can be slow, but because the dataset is relatively small and the end use of the model is less sensitive to prediction times, these are not critical issues.
   - This algorithm may perform better on the dataset than K Nearest Neighbors because it is better able to handle data sets with higher dimensionality.
 - [K Nearest Neighbors (KNN)](https://scikit-learn.org/stable/modules/neighbors.html)
   - Simple to understand and  implement, this algorithm has few parameters to tune.
-KNN does not assume any underlying structure to the data and usually works best with smaller datasets with fewer dimensions, otherwise prediction times can be long.
+KNN does not assume any underlying structure to the data and usually works best with smaller datasets with fewer dimensions, otherwise, prediction times can be long.
-  - I wanted to try this algorthim because it is simple and different from the algorithms chosen for text classification, which in theory, is beneficial when stacking models.
+  - I wanted to try this algorithm because it is simple and different from the algorithms chosen for text classification, which in theory, is beneficial when stacking models.
-  - Also KNN does not assume any underlying structure to the data, and I am unsure if such a strucutre exists in the dataset for this project.
+  - Also, KNN does not assume any underlying structure to the data, and I am unsure if such a structure exists in the dataset for this project.

 **Gridsearch Cross-Validation hyperparameter tuning**
   - Gridsearch is a technique that allows you to specify multiple values for the hyperparameters of an algorithm, it then iterates through every combination of these parameters and outputs the parameters that produce the highest score.